Vyral/base-template/_posts/2018-05-10-what-5-things-should-all-sellers-ask-of-their-agent.md

 4. **Demand as few obstacles and challenges as possible**.
 An experienced agent will know how to predict and avoid potential pitfalls throughout the transaction.
 For example, while pet owners may not notice an odor in their home, a buyer certainly may.
 A quality Realtor will understand how to adjust their approach to your listing in accordance with these kinds of circumstances.<br>&nbsp;
 5. **Demand a smooth transaction**.
 Selling a home is often very stressful, so a major aspect of your agent’s role should be to alleviate some of this for you.
 Going above and beyond on your behalf is the mark of a quality Realtor.

 These demands are a good start, but there are many more things you should expect from your agent through the listing process.
-To see the full list, click here.
+To see the full list, [click here.](https://s3.amazonaws.com/vyralmarketing/Casey+Cooke/10+Things+to+Demand+of+your+Listing+Agent.pdf){: target="_blank"}

 If you have any other questions or would like more information, feel free to give me a call or send me an email.
 I look forward to hearing from you soon.